-Medium-small russet fruit with a longtime reputation as one of the very best dessert apples.
+Medium-small russet fruit with a longtime reputation as one of the very best dessert russets.
 Firm, crisp, juicy, rich, subacid and aromatic, with interesting aftertastes.
-Superb fresh eating.
+Very good fresh eating.
 The combination of the chalky russet and the green ground color give the skin its grey (grise) appearance.
+Recognizably different from the various Golden Russet types.

 Vigorous dense round spreading tree prefers northern locations.
-John’s has been consistently productive.
+Ours has been consistently productive.
 Keeps fairly well, still crunchy in January.
 Blooms midseason.
 Z3.

 882 Pomme Grise ** Small & Light shipping